Introduction to ACME

 or0.5 cc

-).
-This is only relevant for measurements performed using 5 microphone mode. - Sample size: Indicates the active diameter or area of the sample under test.
+). - Sample size: Indicates the active diameter or area of the sample under test.
 This is used to calculate the specific impedance of the sample.
 It must be the same for the sample measurement itself and the accompanying reference measurement.

 Performing the reference measurement